 This Kung Pao cauliflower recipe offers a vegetarian twist on a classic favorite, delivering an intensely flavorful and satisfying meal.
 It transforms humble cauliflower into a star dish with a perfectly sticky, sweet, and spicy glaze.
-This dish is ideal for those seeking a flavorful meat-free option or a vibrant side dish that is both healthy and addictive.
+This dish is ideal for those seeking a flavorful meat-free option or a bright side dish that is both healthy and addictive.
 Perfectly balanced with savory, sweet, and a hint of heat, this Kung Pao cauliflower is a guaranteed crowd-pleaser.
 It’s simple enough for a weeknight dinner but impressive enough for guests.

 Time: 35 min